The University of Newcastle

 Rural/remote students who can demonstrate a significant rural/remote background may be eligible to apply under the Rural–Remote Admissions Scheme.
 For further information, call the Enquiry Centre, University of Newcastle on (02) 4921 5000 or the School of Rural Medicine, University of New England on (02) 6773 3048.

-Aboriginal and Torres Strait Islander studentsmay also apply for admission through the Joint Medical Program Miroma Bunbilla Aboriginal and Torres Strait Islander Pre-Entry to Medicine Program.
-Students wishing to be considered for entry under this scheme must submit a UAC application by Saturday 31 October 2020 and include 785000 Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) as a preference.
-For further information concerning Aboriginal and Torres Strait Islander selection and application requirements call the Wollotuka Institute, University of Newcastle on (02) 4921 6863 or The Oorala Aboriginal Centre, University of New England on freecall 1800 622 384.
-Prospective students should be aware that Miroma Bunbilla is a week-long compulsory PreMed program and will be conducted in November/December.
+Aboriginal and Torres Strait Islander students may also apply for admission through the Joint Medical Program Miroma Bunbilla Aboriginal and Torres Strait Islander Pre-Entry to Medicine Program.
+Students wishing to be considered for entry under this scheme must submit a UAC application by Sunday 31 October 2021 and include 785000 Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) as a preference.
+For further information concerning Aboriginal and Torres Strait Islander selection and application requirements call The Oorala Aboriginal Centre, University of New England on freecall 1800 622 384 or the Thurru Indigenous Health Unit, University of Newcastle on (02) 4921 6863.
+Prospective students should be aware that Miroma Bunbilla is a week-long compulsory PreMed program and will be conducted in early December.

 Recommended studies: Any 2 units of English.